JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 - Enhanced T cell activation due to efficient antigen processing and presentation.
 - Potential for personalized, autologous cancer vaccines tailored to individual patients.

-**Discussion – Part I**
+**Discussion – Part I – Justification and Checkpoint Inhibitors**

 This approach leverages lithography technology (lasers + photomask) for precise antigen fragmentation, enabling the development of an autologous cancer vaccine.
 I think this is a sufficiently unique idea that is logically sound and therefore must be tried.

 It is similar to _in situ_ vaccination after radiation therapy, something that has shown promising results in early studies.
 The main differences are the location of light exposure (inside vs outside the patient) and the frequency of light (UV vs Ionizing radiation).
 Compared to in situ vaccination following radiation therapy the possible advantages are: greater control over antigen size, the option to filter unwanted material, the option to chemically optimize the fragments (optimize immunogenicity, optimize stability of fragments), and the ability to better avoid inflammatory degradation either by chemical optimization (adducts, liposomes, hydrogels) or ex-vivo priming of antigen presenting cells (APCs).

-Like all experimental cancer vaccine strategies, this could be combined with acheckpoint inhibitor (like anti-PD-1 or anti-CTLA-4).
+Like all experimental cancer vaccine strategies, this could be combined with a checkpoint inhibitor (like anti-PD-1 or anti-CTLA-4).

-**Discussion – Part II**
+**Discussion – Part II – mRNA Vaccines Scientific Basis**

 This vaccine strategy could easily be used in a treatment plan that includes mRNA vaccines, but a head-to-head comparison is in order.
+Ultimately, the real comparison between a UV lithography vaccine and mRNA vaccine is probably heterogeneity vs dose. **I stand firmly, though more than anything that these are not mutually exclusive strategies that could be used together synergistically.**

 First, let’s discuss the assumptions behind mRNA cancer vaccine technology.
-The idea behind mRNA cancer vaccines is they identify the mutations that are likely to be expressed on MHC I as a result of expression, proteasomal cleavage, transport and MHC I binding.
+The idea behind mRNA cancer vaccines is they identify the mutations in DNA that are likely to result in a 8-11 length peptide presented on MHC I as a result of expression, proteasomal cleavage, transport and MHC I binding.
 Then of course, the mRNA must at the vaccination site must replicate that.
 The fundamental questions are: How accurately can you translate DNA sequence into a neoantigen that will be presented on MHC I at the tumor?
 How accurately can you translate mRNA to the same neoantigen presented on MHC I at the vaccination site?

-For background, how consistent are mutations from patient to patient?
-In the COSMIC database there are approximately 25 million unique mutations for 1.5 million samples.
+For background, in the COSMIC database there are approximately 25 million unique mutations for 1.5 million samples.
 At the sequence level, some driver mutations (e.g., BRAF V600E, KRAS G12D) are highly consistent across patients with the same cancer type, but most mutations, including passenger mutations, vary significantly due to tumor heterogeneity and patient-specific factors.
-That is the combination of mutations for each patient are often highly unique.
-This magnitude of variation can easily be handled by computers.
+The combination of mutations for each patient are often highly unique.

 Is DNA sequencing reliable enough to catch mutations?